LoveIiei/AIEnglishTutor/README.md

 In there, you can see a page like this:
 ![settingview](Images/settings.png)

-If you want to use online services like OpenRouter, then you need to fill in your own API keys Same applies to Azure Speech Service
+If you want to use online services like OpenRouter, then you need to fill in your own API keys.
+Same applies to Azure Speech Service

 If you have set up your Local Ollama+Whisper+Piper, then:
 1. You need specify the model name you want to use with Ollama, make sure you already installed the model locally, if any error happens, please try running `ollama pull {modelname}`